 A timed comprehensive final exam will be administered during finals week that covers information from each chapter covered during the course.
 However, the Final Exam Study Guide available within the Final Exam link in Brightspace, provides the topic of every single question that will be on the final exam.
 Thus you are encouraged to build a study-guide for yourself as we go through the semester so that you can ace this exam.
+Note: Like all quizzes and exams, once you start one you must complete it in one sitting - you cannot get out then get back in.
 The final exam cannot be taken late; if you miss it you will receive a zero.